mysql/mysql-shell-plugins/mrs_plugin/docs/sections/Configuration.md

 1. Deployment of a MySQL solution
 2. Configuration of the MRS metadata database schema
-3. Creation of MySQL user account for MySQL Router access
+3. Bootstrapping and running one or more MySQL Router instances for MRS support

-4. Configuration of one or more MySQL Router instances for MRS
+After these steps have been performed, the MySQL REST Service is fully configured.

-After these steps have been performed, the MySQL REST Service is ready to serve REST services.
+The HTTPS endpoints can then be accessed as configured during the MySQL Router bootstrap process.

-## Deployment of a MySQL solution
+**_Deployment of a MySQL solution_**

 The following MySQL solutions are supported.